Apple Oxidation Science Experiment [Free Worksheet]

 The Scientific Method

-Observation: The apple turns brown when you slice it open and leave it out.
+Observation: Apple slices turn brown when you leave them out.

-Question: What will keep the apple from turning brown?
+Question: What keeps an apple from turning brown?

 How to Set Up the Apple Oxidation Experiment